mikeenting/RC-lap-timer/README.md

 # RC-lap-timer
 ## Description
 This projects uses an Arduino to track the laptimes of an RC car.
+It times the lap, and keeps track of the fastest registered lap.
+It is portable and can be powered with a 9V battery.

 ## Demo
 *To be added*